 Celebs, doctors, and yes, even Well+Good’s own editors extol the mind and body benefits of the high-fat, low-carb ketogenic diet.
 But what does eating keto look like during the holidays, when carb-y comfort foods (traditionally) reign supreme?
 Incredibly delicious, if ketogenic food bloggers have anything to say about it.

 You don’t have to miss out on any of the holiday cheer at the dinner (or dessert!) table—even if that means passing on the mashed potatoes this year.

-Keep reading for 11 keto-friendly recipes that will make your holiday meals merry and bright.
+Keep reading for 8 ketogenic holiday recipes that will make your meals merry and bright.

 This take on “noatmeal” swaps keto-unfriendly oats for a concoction of chia seeds, flax seed meal, and riced cauliflower.
 Plus, warming spices like vanilla, nutmeg, allspice, and cinnamon make this breakfast taste like hygge in a bowl.

 Not only is the carrot and thyme combo delish, but eggs, olive oil, and flax seeds keep these loaves chock-full of healthy fats and proteins.
 Sounds like the perfect make-ahead breakfast for super-busy mornings.